Gabriella Izzo: 2023–24 season: Brief partnership with Ferland for Canada and retirement

-2024–25 season: Return to competition and debuting with Maierhofer for Austria
+2024–25 season: Return to competition and debut with Maierhofer for Austria

 In July 2024, it was announced that Izzo had decided to come out of retirement and had teamed up with Austrian skater Luc Maierhofer, to compete for Austria.
 It was subsequently announced that the pair would be coached by Severin Kiefer in Salzburg while also making trips to Norwood, Massachusetts to work with Izzo's singles coaches, Aleksey Letov and Olga Ganicheva.

 The pair would make their international debut in November, winning the gold medal at the 2024 Ice Challenge.
 At the event, the pair would also score the required minimum technical element score points to compete at the European and World Championships.
 They went on to compete on the 2024–25 ISU Challenger Series, finishing tenth at the 2024 CS Warsaw Cup and ninth at the 2024 CS Golden Spin of Zagreb.

 In mid-December, Izzo/Maierhofer won the silver medal at the 2025 Austrian Championships behind Schaller/Mayr.
 They were subsequently named to the 2025 European Figure Skating Championships team, but they later had to withdraw due to illness.

 The pair ended the season by making their World Championship debut, where they finished in twenty-third place.